urbanrotnik/scinote-api-v1-docs/source/includes/_projects.md

 ```

-This endpoint retrieves UserProject entities (users related to project data) from specific project.
+This endpoint retrieves UserProject relations (users related to project data) from specific project.

 ### HTTP Request